 PC1 is focused on rural land use only within the specified catchments.
 This means that the cost of achieving improvements in water quality is spread very unevenly across the region.
 The majority of the costs, both in terms of compliance, mitigation works and farm management are borne by only a small sector of the region's ratepayers.
-Even within the rural sector the costs are spread unevenly with some of the highest costs falling on dry stock farmers.
-These economic and social impacts on rural communities have not been fully assessed.
+Even within the rural sector the costs are spread unevenly.
+The economic and social impacts on rural communities have not been fully assessed.

-These cost estimates contained in the section 32 analysis are very selective and have not included the full range of economic effects from the implementation of PC1.
+The cost estimates contained in the section 32 analysis are very selective and have not included the full range of economic effects from the implementation of PC1.
 I believe that when the full costs are made public they will show that the implementation of PC1 in its current format will cripple the economy of the Waikato Region.
 For this reason Objective 2 of PC 1 (Section 3.11.2) will not be achieved and in fact I believe it will have the perverse outcome of actually destroying the social and economic wellbeing of many small communities within the PC1 catchment areas.

-The requirement to exclude stock from all water bodies will have huge costs for compliance.
+The requirement to exclude stock from all water bodies on slopes up to 25° will have huge costs for compliance.
 Waikato Federated Farmers commissioned a study testing the implications of the plan change and this showed projected costs ranging from \$0 to over \$780,000 for AG First farms.